-The methods used to analyse this principle are both quantitative and qualitative, using published data to analyse the quality of the debt management strategy and reviewing the relevant legislation.
-The data are supplemented by interviews with senior officials from the MoF:
+The methods used are both quantitative and qualitative assessments, using published data to analyse the quality of the debt management strategy and reviewing the relevant legislation, complemented by interviews with senior officials from the MoF:

-- Review the legal basis for the control of government borrowing and the regulations underpinning the treasury single account (TSA). - Review the MoF/treasury authority's powers in relation to the operation of the TSA. - Check if the cash balances in all government bank accounts are identified and consolidated (including those for extra-budgetary funds and government controlled project accounts). - Assess if cash flow projections are at an appropriate aggregate level. - Check if each public sector organisation inputs or verifies its monthly profiles of expected spending once its budget allocation is decided, and ensures that it has internal procedures to monitor cash flow during the year. - Review the adequacy of the process for monitoring cash flow during the year, including examining the coding system for recording expenditures and revenues. - Analyse samples of two organisations' cash flow forecasts for comprehensiveness and accuracy; compare these to the actual budget as decided by the Parliament. - Establish the basis of accounting for the government financial statements and, in particular, arrangements for recording and reporting financial commitments. - Check if carry overs to the next calendar year are permitted, to what limits; and how actively these are used.
-If not, check whether the level of spending increases towards the end of the year. - Ascertain the level of arrears recorded and any significant changes to the previous year's level. - Review the debt management policy and any reports on debt management. - Check adherence in recent years to the annual borrowing and guarantee limits. - Analyse the ways the central authority plans and executes additional borrowing and issuing of treasury bonds and similar instruments. - Review the procedures for the control of borrowing by local government and state owned enterprises and the reporting arrangements for any such borrowing. - Check whether external audit covers the debt management policy. - Analyse reports of independent bodies such as the IMF, the World Bank, the EC, the fiscal council for commentary on the budget execution and accounting
+- Review the legal basis for the control of government borrowing and the regulations underpinning the TSA. - Review the MoF/treasury authority's powers in relation to the operation of the TSA. - Check if the cash balances in all government bank accounts are identified and consolidated (including those for extra-budgetary funds and government-controlled project accounts). - Assess if cash flow projections are at an appropriate aggregate level. - Check if each public sector organisation inputs or verifies its monthly profiles of expected spending once its budget allocation is decided and ensures that it has internal procedures to monitor cash flow during the year. - Review the adequacy of the process for monitoring cash flow during the year, including examining the coding system for recording expenditures and revenues. - Analyse samples of cash flow forecasts of two organisations for comprehensiveness and accuracy; compare these to the actual budget as decided by the parliament. - Establish the basis of accounting for the government financial statements and, in particular, arrangements for recording and reporting financial commitments. - Check whether carry-overs to the next calendar year are permitted and, if so, to what limits and how actively they are used.
+If they are not permitted, check whether the level of spending increases towards the end of the year. - Ascertain the level of arrears recorded and any significant changes to the previous year's level. - Review the debt management policy and any reports on debt management. - Check adherence in recent years to the annual borrowing and guarantee limits.